 How long does the internship last?

-The program runs from the third Sunday of May through the first week of August.
+The program runs from Sunday, May 19 through July 31.
 You must be available to begin and end the program on the respective start and end dates.

 Can I take a summer vacation?

 Yes, however, no more than two interns can be gone the same week; therefore, vacation is on a "first-come, first-serve" basis and must be approved prior to the start of the program.
 No vacation will be granted during the first or last week of the program.
 Please see the FG Intern Vacation Policy for further details.

 What are the expectations of the interns?

 Critical Skills: Applicants should exemplify a desire for Christ-likeness and love for the church.
 Applicants must also have completed one year of college or be 19 years or older and support the mission and vision of Fellowship Greenville.

 - be involved in church life for approximately 30-35 hours per week (including attendance at one of our weekly gatherings on Sunday morning).